L0615T1C5-216AC-9437/MaxRateCalculator/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/L0615T1C5-216AC-9437/MaxRateCalculator/total.svg)]()
 # Max Rate Calculator
-A plugin that allows you to calculate the efficiency, bottle neck and ratios of your machinations.
+A mindustry mod that allows you to calculate the efficiency, bottle neck and ratios of your machinations.
 *may or may not work with modded items / blocks*

 ![image](docs/MaxRatios1.png)